 The annual leave liability and the skills and experience retention leave liability is expected to be payable within 12 months and is measured at the undiscounted amount expected to be paid.
+In the unusual event where salary and wages, annual leave and skills and experience retention leave liability are payable later than 12 months, the liability will be measured at present value.

-As a result of the actuarial assessment performed by DTF, the salary inflation rate has increased from the 2022 rate (1.5%) to 2.0% for annual leave and skills and experience retention leave liability.
-As a result, there is a increase in the employee staff benefits liability and employee benefits expenses of \$0.058 million for the current financial year.
-The impacts on future periods is impractical to estimate.
+As a result of the actuarial assessment performed by DTF, the salary inflation rate has increased from the 2023 rate (2.0%) to 2.4% for annual leave and skills and experience retention leave liability.
+As a result, there is an increase in the employee staff related liabilities and staff related expenses of \$0.051 million.